dsarrut/syd-doc/command-line-tools-std.md

 sydInsertDicom -v1 john In-111 folder_dicom/
 ```

 In that example, the patient is defined by his name (it can alternatively be his study_id, both are unique field).
 The radionuclide name is used to retrieve the injection associated with this patient.
-If several injections with the same radionuclide have been associated to the same patient, an error occur: the injection must in that case be specified by its id.
+If several injections with the same radionuclide are associated to the same patient, an error occur: the injection must in that case be specified by its id.
 Every records in the database have an associated, unique id.
 Type `sydFind Injection` to list the injections and their id.

 The given `folder_dicom` is scanned for dicom files.
 Images are sorted to create DicomSerie  associated with the patient and the injection.
 All the files are *copied* to the database folder, so it could takes some times if a lot of images are found.
 Images are roughly sorted in this folder according to the following hierarchy: `patient_name/date/modality`.
 Initial filenames are conserved.
 The main idea here is to keep things simple: you can still navigate to the folder hierarchy with any DICOM viewer.
 Syd will the provide tools for analysis and conversion of the DICOM images.